developerBlogs/developerBlogs.github.io/_posts/2020-07-22-react-on-rails6.markdown

 ## 5. Hello World

-Since we have setup our **react on rails app**, lets go ahead and ceate our first component that prints Hello World in our rails app.
+Since we have setup our **react on rails app**, lets go ahead and create our first component that prints `Hello World` in our rails app.

 **First lets create our "homepage" controller**